khanhnq1406/Complete-Javascript-Course/README.md

 **Apply method**

-Just like the call method we can also bind the function to any object.
+Just like the call method we can also **bind the function to any object**.
 Using apply( ) method also we can invoke a given function with different objects.

 **Syntax:** `object.objectMethod.apply(objectInstance, arrayOfArguments)`